iu2naf/FreeDMR-Scripts/README.md

 ========

-Cronjob for updating DMR IDs
+Cronjob for updating talkgroups
 ============================
-You can use the included script to update the DMR IDs periodically.
-Copy the files updateDMRIDs to /etc/cron.d/ and updateDMRIDs.sh to /var/www from the cron folder in this repo.
-The paths may have to be aligned to your system architecture.
-The Update script will then be executed once every 24 hours at 3:30.
-For security considerations please make sure that the cron folder is not copied to your web server's www root directory.
+You can use the included file as a template for setting your update times.
+These are suggested and you should not set them to update more than once or twice per day.

 Contact
 =======